Showing 11 posts from November 2013.

 Global accounting firm Ernst & Young has partnered with some local technology firms to aid start-up crowdfunding ventures in London.

 GE has made a big bet on crowdfunding by partnering with OurCrowd.
-This piece in Forbes has an in-depth discussion of how corporate involvement might change the face of crowdfunding (and big corporations).
+An article orginally published in Forbes had an in-depth discussion of how corporate involvement might change the face of crowdfunding (and big corporations).

 Wisconsin Governor Scott Walker is reportedly heading to Madison, Wisconsin to sign that state's crowdfunding bill.